nahid7474/SOC/README.md

 - **Monitoring and Logging**
     - Will deploy and leverage Microsoft Sentinel SIEM
     - Create data collections rule, deploy agent to collect and forward security Event logs from endpoints
-    - Will integrate Microsoft and third-party produts/services with sentinel, collect and analyze security data using connectors
+    - Will integrate Microsoft and third-party produts/services with sentinel, collect data using connectors

 - **Threat Detection and Incident Response:**
     - Deploy Out of Box Sentinel Analytics rule, create custom detection rule based on Mitre TTP